(Sertraline) Zoloft Detox Symptoms, Timeline, Withdrawal Side Effects, & Detox Treatment

 Zoloft Overdose Symptoms

-Because Zoloft is so effective for anxiety, panic attacks, or stress-related disorders, it is frequently prescribed for long-term use.
-Due to long-term use Zoloft abuse can become habit-forming.
-Unfortunately, users who have become addicted to the drug might experience a dangerous overdose.
+Since Zoloft is so effective for anxiety, panic attacks, or stress-related disorders, it is frequently prescribed for long-term use.
+Due to long-term use, Zoloft abuse can become habit-forming.
+Unfortunately, users addicted to the drug might experience a dangerous overdose.

-The most common symptoms of a Zoloft overdose include nausea, tremors, lethargy, agitation, confusion, and or vomiting.
-If you have taken Zoloft excessively, contact Poison Control and seek emergency care right away to avoid serious side effects like an overdose.
+The most common symptoms of a Zoloft overdose include nausea, tremors, lethargy, agitation, confusion, and vomiting.
+If you have taken Zoloft excessively, contact Poison Control and seek emergency care immediately to avoid serious side effects like an overdose.

 Symptoms of Zoloft Overdose Include: